bnossum/midgetv/README.md

 Midgetv trades speed for size.
 Each RISCV instruction uses between 4 clock cycles (for ADDI) and around 40 clock cycles (for shifts of a register by 31).
 Average number of clocks per instruction (CPI) seems to be around 10.
-Unaligned word/hword load/store instructions are performed in software and really slow.
-CSR instructions are implemented partly in microcode, but mostly in sofware, and are also very slow.
+Unaligned word/hword load/store instructions must be performed in software and is really slow.
+CSR instructions are implemented partly in microcode, but mostly in sofware; slow!
 Interrupt response is also slow.

 ## Overall goals and results